fonstok/jfMagnify/README.md

 ```

 ### Options as Data Attributes
-Options can also be passed through data attributes in opening of the parent element
+Options can also be passed through data attributes in opening of the parent element. __Notice that the data attributes use dashes instead of camel case__.
 ```html
 <div class="magnify"
 	data-center = "true"